sagifogel/Proptics/docs/src/main/mdoc/optics/iso.md

 `Iso_[S, T, A, B]` changes its focus from `A` to `B`, resulting in a change of type to the full structure from `S` to `T`, the same as changing one element of a tuple (focus), would give us a new type (structure) of tuple.</br>
-An `Iso` that changes its focus/structure, is called `polymorphic Iso`.
+An `Iso` that changes its focus/structure, is called `Polymorphic Iso`.

 #### Monomorphic Iso